ncoghlan/misc/notes/python3/questions_and_answers.rst

-provide assurance of a steady supply of both Python developers, and work for those developers (in the 2016 edition of IEEE's survey of programming languages, Python was 3rd, trailing only Java and C, overtaking C++ relative to its 2015 position, and both C++ and C# relative to initial 2014 survey).
+provide assurance of a steady supply of both Python developers, and work for those developers (in the 2016 edition of IEEE's survey of programming languages, Python was 3rd, trailing only Java and C, overtaking C++ relative to its 2015 position, and both C++ and C# relative to the initial 2014 survey).

 For me, with my Linux-and-infrastructure-software bias, the tipping point has been Ubuntu and Fedora successfully making the transition